mwotton/mwotton.github.io/_posts/2014-10-11-lexers-for-nlp.md

 tremendously difficult problem in English: often it's done with regular expressions and ad-hoc tools, because a word is defined as a non-empty string of alphabetic characters*.
 It's not so easy in
-Vietnamese: hot toc can't be analysed in terms of its parts. "hot toc" has to be recognised as a single chunk, but we have to be able to match "hot" on its own too.
+Vietnamese: "hot toc" can't be analysed in terms of its parts, it has to be recognised as a single chunk.
+If it's not followed by "toc", we should match it by itself.

 Another example is searching for possible domain names in unstructured text (you can imagine how useful this might be to a webscraping